amsee01/ZeroWallet/README.md

 var ecparams = ecurve.getCurveByName('secp256k1'); //ecurve library constructor
 ```
-This file has three functions which form the tool base needed for this project:
+This file has three functions which form the tool base needed for this protocol:

 **ECExponent:** This function takes in two inputs `gx` and `expo`, which represent the x coordinate of the generator point and the exponent respectively.
 With `gx` it first creates a point object (line 5) using the `pointFromX()` function of the ecurve library.
 It then multiplies `gx` with the scalar `expo` to create a new curve point (line 6).
 It returns the x and the y coordinates of the newly calculated point as strings in an array (line 8).